 But, there are those that I go out of my way to give a tip to such as my housekeeper, my barber, and my guitar instructor.
 I’m not going to tip my mail carrier this Christmas.
 Who are you tipping this year?I'm not going to tip my mail carrier this Christmas.
 And here's why.
 Who are you tipping this year?Click To Tweet

-Every year the major publications publish their lists of holiday tips and holiday tipping guide on how you should consider giving to these people in your life during Christmas and the holidays.
-The following are part of the holiday tipping guide that appears originally in Kiplinger’s Personal Finance.
+Every year the major publications publish their lists of holiday tips and holiday tipping guides on how you should consider giving to these people in your life during Christmas and the holidays.
+The following are part of the holiday tipping tips and guide that appears originally in Kiplinger’s Personal Finance.

-- Cleaning Person – The cost of one visit is considered fitting
+- Cleaning Person – The cost of one visit is considered appropriate

 - Dog Walker – Tip your regular dog walker up to a week’s pay.